Laurent Dubreuil: World Cup Career

 During the 2021–22 ISU Speed Skating World Cup stop in Calgary, Dubreuil broke the Canadian record in the 500 metres event by racing to a time of 33.778.
 Dubreuil won a medal in the first eight World Cup races.

 Winter Olympics

 2018

 Dubreuil qualified to compete for Canada at the 2018 Winter Olympics.

 2022

 Dubreuil qualified to compete for Canada at the 2022 Winter Olympics.

 He competed in the 500m event and finished up fourth.
 During his race, he was charged with a false start.
 This was questioned by Bart Veldkamp, who called it "very suspicious".
 However Dubreuil said the false start was not an excuse for him not winning a race, and saying "it's something that's totally possible to overcome.
 It's just a minor inconvenience.
 That was not the difference."

 In the 1000m race, he finished second, earning the silver medal, his first Olympic podium finish.

+2026

+Dubreuil qualified to compete for Canada at the 2026 Winter Olympics.

+In the 500m race, he finished third, earning the bronze medal.
+He briefly set the Olympic record before being beaten by the eventual gold and silver medallists.